 Throughout the 1930s, an era known as the golden age of radio, NBC dominated the medium, helping drastically grow its popularity.
 In 1939, though, NBC helped usher in a new era – the era of television.
 NBC aired the Macy’s Thanksgiving Day Parade on tv later that year and in 1940 the network introduced a series of made-for-television films featuring star comedians Abbot and Costello.
 By 1947, even NBC’s lauded radio program Meet the Press had transitioned to the medium of television and that same year, the first televised World Series aired on the network.
 A new age of media had begun, and NBC was at the forefront of it.

 Today, the network continues to reap the rewards of their rich history and eye for innovation.
 In 2015, NBCUniversal grossed $28.462 billion in revenue, and the network continues to be a dominating influence in mainstream media.
 What role, though, did the network’s colorful logo play in helping them reach this monumental level of success?

 History of the NBC Logo

 Before NBC expanded into television, the company did not have a logo.
-Once visual branding became an important part of their business, though, the company quickly adopted a logo.
+Once visual branding became an important part of their business, though, the company quickly adopted and purchased a logo.